mohammadzainabbas/MGMA-Lab/README.md

 [Snap.py](https://snap.stanford.edu/snappy/) is a Python interface for SNAP.
 SNAP is a general purpose, high performance system for analysis and manipulation of large networks.
 SNAP is written in C++ and optimized for maximum performance and compact graph representation.
 It easily scales to massive networks with hundreds of millions of nodes, and billions of edges.

 SNAP also provides some graph datasets which we will use in this lab.
+List of available datasets can be found [here](https://snap.stanford.edu/data/index.html).